smartinrub/sergiomartinrubio.com/_projects/single-node-kubernetes-cluster-on-raspberry-pi.md

    ```shell
    sudo usermod -a -G microk8s $USER
    ```

+   > A restart is required for the changes to be applied.

 3. (Optional) Create an alias for `kubectl`.
 Add to `~/.bash_aliases` or `~/.zshrc` an alias.